exadel-inc/etoolbox-authoring-kit/aem-authoring-toolkit-assets/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

 Path should end with the property name or '/' to retrieve the whole node.
 Path can be relative (e.g. 'node/property' or '../../property') or absolute ('whole/path/to/the/node/property').
 _Additional parameters:_
-   * `map` (optional) - function to process result.
+   * `map` (optional) - function `(result: any, name: string, path: string) => any` to process result.
 Can be used as mapping / keys-filtering or can provide more complicated action.
-   * `err` (optional, map to empty string and log error to console by default) - function to process error.
+   * `err` (optional, map to empty string and log error to console by default) - function `(error: Error, name: string, path: string) => any` to process error.
 Can be used to map or ignore error result.
    Note: If the mapping result is `undefined` then the action will not change the current value.
    * `postfix` (optional, `.json` by default) - string to append to the path if it is not presented already